craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 In addition, you cannot be surprised while you are conscious.

 ## Actstow / Cenva Minyo
 You spent your life before adventure in the [[Actstow Hills]].
-You may have lived in a home within a suspended forest village, or in the tunnels in the hills themselves.
-You have learned to navigate the social complexities of co-existing in-between these two vastly different and yet deeply entangled societies.
+You may have lived in a home within the suspended forest village, or in the tunnels of the hills themselves.
+The [[Dwarven Kingdom Actstow]] took in a large population of refugees as the [[Great Fires]] began and continued, who would eventually go on to form [[Cenva Minyo]], a state whose sole purpose is the abolition of [[Its Greatness|The Great White Flame]] and it's [[The Church of the White Flame|White Church]].

 You gain +2 to your *Charisma Score* and +1 to your *Dexterity Score*.
 You are proficient with the *Perception* and *Persuasion* Skills.
 You know [[Actcenvan (language)]] and your choice of one of the following;
 - [[Fanyaquestan (language)]]